steampanel/Python/README.md

 # Python
-Python Eye Phishing tool it's for education only i'm not responsable for your hacking or else
+Python Eye Phishing tool it's for education only i'm not responsable for your hacking purpose or else